 Siobhan has always had a passion for Early Years and Assessment in her career and she thrives on supporting others to develop these areas, as well as others, in the schools she supports.
 She is a strategic partner to St Anthony’s Teaching School and sits as lead NLE for ITT as well as being a member of the School-to-School-Support team.
-She has extensive knowledge of system leadership and has supported many schools that have been part of the funded School to School Support grant, as well as those who broker independent support.
+She has extensive knowledge of system leadership and has supported many schools that have been part of the funded School-to-School-Support grant, as well as those who broker independent support.
 She is always looking to improve further and develop her own school in its mission to provide the best education for all pupils.
 She currently has three SLE’s in her own school who support ITT and School to School support.

 What do you enjoy most about the teaching profession?